GuanceCloud/datakit/internal/export/doc/en/inputs/kubernetesprometheus.md

 `global_tags` will add tags to all instances.
 Only two placeholders are supported: `__kubernetes_mate_instance` and `__kubernetes_mate_host`.
 Please refer to the following text for specific functionality.

+After PodMonitor or ServiceMonitor discovery is enabled, DataKit dynamically handles Monitor creation, updates, and deletion.
+The recommended RBAC permissions for `podmonitors` and `servicemonitors` are `get`, `list`, and `watch`.
+If an older deployment does not grant `watch`, DataKit automatically falls back to periodic `list` operations.
+Collection continues, but configuration changes may take up to about 20 seconds to take effect.
+See [Kubernetes Prometheus CRD](kubernetes-prometheus-operator-crd.md) for complete configuration and RBAC examples.

 ```markdown
 <!-- markdownlint-disable MD046 -->
 ???+ info